 Weight loss is associated with numerous physical and mental health benefits and generally seen as a positive thing.

-However, your brain doesn’t necessarily see it that way.
+However, your brain, which is more worried about keeping you from starving, doesn’t necessarily see it that way.

-It involves the body responding to reduced calorie intake by reducing calorie expenditure in an attempt to maintain energy balance and prevent starvation.
+It involves the body responding to reduced calorie intake by reducing calorie expenditure to maintain energy balance and prevent starvation.

 Obesity is a disorder of excess energy accumulation.

 The body puts energy (calories) into its fat tissues, storing it for later use.